• Skip to primary navigation

 Common phrases I hear from bad partners:

 In all of these, there is no positivity.
 It’s all putting pressure on the partner through blame or disappointment.
-No one performs better when they feel like their being blamed for something.
+No one performs better when they feel like they’re being blamed for something.

 Coaching Your Partner Mid-Match